Pleural Effusion and Asbestos

 Mesothelioma or asbestosis, conditions resulting from asbestos exposure, are two causes of pleural effusion.

 When someone inhales asbestos fibers, they reach the pleural lining of the lungs.
-While some fibers excrete naturally from the body, it’s impossible to get rid of every asbestos fiber entering the body.
+While some fibers are excreted naturally from the body, it’s impossible to eliminate every asbestos fiber entering the body.
 Over time, the microscopic asbestos fibers cause pain, swelling, and inflammation.

-Pleural effusion can be transudative (a watery fluid build-up) or exudative (protein fluid build-up).
+Pleural effusion can be transudative (a watery fluid buildup caused by pressure on organs) or exudative (protein fluid buildup caused by inflammation and infections).
 Aside from asbestos exposure, other common reasons that pleural effusion develops include:

 Exudative: